-Endowments come in two forms: permanent endowment, where the capital may not be spent, and expendable endowment, where the capital may be spent if it is considered to be in the best interests of the trust.
+Endowments come in two forms: permanent endowment, where the capital may not be spent, and expendable endowment, where the trustee has discretion to use the capital where this is assessed to be in the best interest of delivering the trust purpose.

-Almost all permanent endowments are invested in the Oxford Endowment Fund ('OEF').
+Almost all of the University's permanent endowment and the majority of expendable endowment is invested in the Oxford Endowment Fund ('OEF').
 This is a unitised investment vehicle constituted under section 2 of the Universities and Colleges (Trusts) Act 1943, which allows the University to manage collectively the assets of trusts administered both by the University itself and by other trustees for purposes connected with the University.

 The Oxford Endowment Fund is managed by Oxford University Endowment Management Limited (‘OUEM’), a wholly-owned subsidiary company of the University, under investment and distribution policies set by the Investment Committee of Council.
 It is suitable for long-term investments of at least five years.
 The Investment Committee has established an investment policy and related asset allocation strategy which is designed to achieve a target 5% real rate of return over the long-term, with an expected maximum level of volatility of the MSCI World Index.
 OEF aims to distribute approximately 4% of assets to investors each year, subject to a smoothing formula designed to minimise the effects of capital value volatility on yearly payouts.